miricinka/Automated-warehouse-simulation---java-8/README.md

 <img width="830" alt="image" src="https://user-images.githubusercontent.com/56356131/224340815-6b94e583-8766-4790-bce0-a763058daf81.png">

 You can load your own warehouse map file (in YAML format) into the program.
+[Current map file](https://github.com/miricinka/ija2021/blob/thisWorks/data/dropspot4.yml)

 Trolleys fulfill orders one at a time by collecting goods from specific shelves.
 Once they have picked up all the required items, they proceed to a designated pickup point and are ready for the next order.